 Once the evaluation forms are collected, event organizers should compile the results into a report that summarizes all the results.
 It includes information about speaker ratings in the various categories measured, as well as the comments themselves.

 Such reports are used to measure how effectively a seminar or conference session met the needs of the audience, and what may be improved in the future.
-Motivational speaker Pegine Echevarria of Team Pegine Inc., Ponte Vedra Beach, FL, suggests that meeting planners tally results into a report called an After Action Report (see sample).
+Motivational speaker Pegine Echevarria of Team Pegine Inc., Ponte Vedra Beach, FL, suggests that meeting planners tally results in a report called an After Action Report.

 - What did they do well?